 • Alice and Dave talk.

-The table below shows what the record looks like for the given example:
+The following table shows what the record looks like for the given example:

 Detailed call records example for Yes-Postredirection field.

-The original called party here was Bob.
-But, as the call was answered elsewhere as both Bob and Carol had redirections, their Terminating detailed call history records will have Answer Indicator = Yes-Postredirection.
+The original called party here is Bob.
+But, as the call is answered elsewhere as both Bob and Carol had redirections, their Terminating detailed call history records have Answer Indicator = Yes-Postredirection.

 Point-to-Point call: